ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIII.md

 list.clear()  # removes all items from the list.
 Equivalent to del a[:].
 ```

-> It's important to note that **calling the method actually changes the value of the list**.
+> - It's important to note that **calling the method actually changes the value of the list**.
 Remember, when we called methods on strings they didn't change the value of the string.
 That's because lists are mutable, and strings are immutable.
+>
+> - The `sorted(list)` function can also be used for sorting, but it does not change the value of the original list.
+It can be applied to any Iterable object, which means that it also accepts strings, sets, dictionaries when they are passed to it.
+>
+> - Difference between .extend() and .append(): `extend()`, on the one hand, takes an iterable (list, set, tuple or string), and adds each element of the iterable to the list one at a time. `append()`, on the other hand, adds its argument to the end of the list as a single item, which means that when the `append()` function takes an iterable as its argument, it will treat it as a single object. **`extend()` is a more efficient version of calling `append()` multiple times.**

 Lists are mutable.
 That means if we pass a list to a function or method and change the values of the list, those changes will persist out to our main program.
 So when dealing with lists, or any other mutable data type, we have to be careful to understand that all modifications we make to the list will persist.